adrianmartir/cnl4lean/build.md

 Note that scanning can still be done in parallel, thus at quite a low cost.

+THE ABOVE IS BOGUS, SINCE THE PARSE TREE DOES NOT CONTAIN ASSOCIATIVITY PROPERTIES ANYMORE, THEY CAN ONLY BE KNOWN FROM THE SCANNER.

+Also note that this dicussion implies that definition identifiers should *not ever be manually named*, but that they should be automatically generated.
+If one would insist on manually naming definitions(<-> patterns), one could always auto-insert an alias.

 ---

 ## Some notes on how lean 4 building works